Magyar Kártya / William Tell Pattern / Doppeldeutsche (Piatnik)

 Leaves

-This suit ended up as pikes (piques) in France, and then spades in Britain – both names being (mis-)applied from the Mediterranean suit of swords (swords are spade in Italian).
+This suit ended up as pikes (piques) in France, and then spades in Britain – both names being applied from the Latin suit of swords (swords are spade in Italian).

 Extras